-There is a small mistake (the student seems confused about the difference between ultrasound and echolocation), but they don’t spend a lot of time clarifying it.
+In that part of the TOEFL Quick Prep V3 PDF, there is a small mistake (the student seems confused about the difference between ultrasound and echolocation), but they don’t spend a lot of time clarifying it.
 The topic moves quickly on.
 Soon, the professor is talking about how bats use echolocation, and more details come in.
 They don’t simply repeat the same detail, as in Longman’s passage.

 Now, let’s consider the questions that come after the reading and listening.
 These are actually well written, mostly, but there are some with problems.
 Sometimes, the vocabulary questions have alternate meanings of the vocabulary word in the question.
 That forces you to look back at the text, even if you already know the word.
 The real TOEFL almost never includes answer choices like that: you can answer the questions correctly if you know the word, without looking at the text.

 There are also some inference questions that infer too much, making extreme statements that are “correct” but would not be correct on a real TOEFL.
 The questions which are good are very good, but these few questions with problems lower the total quality of the book.
 In one example, there is a passage about sleep and dreaming.
 The passage says that the animals discussed in the lecture are only a fraction of the total number of animals that dream.
 In other words, there are many other animals that also dream.
 The “correct” answer to the inference question about this says that most animals dream.
 That is a completely different statement.
 “Many” and “most” are not the same.
 A father with five children has “many children.”
 He is not the father of “most children.”
 That would be a very busy father.